CNEA-AQ/prepmegan4cmaq/readme.md

 If the compilation is successful, the executable `prepmegan4cmaq.exe` should be created.

-The command `gdalwarp` (from GDAL/OGR) is used to regrid, interpolate and reproject the inputs grids, you can get it with `sudo` in ubuntu linux distributions by:

-`> sudo apt install gdal-bin`

 ## Run

 Edit the namelist `example.inp` that contains the following variables: